Dolly Dyer: Honours

 Both were listed on the 1971 Queen's Birthday Honours list, with Dolly being appointed a Member of the Order of the British Empire (MBE).
-Bob was not eligible for a substantive award as he was an American citizen, but was appointed an Honorary Officer of the Order.
+Bob was not eligible for a substantive award as he was an American citizen, but he was appointed an Honorary Officer of the Order.

 In retirement, Dolly and her husband found time for their shared love of deep-sea fishing.
 They both broke several records, with Dolly breaking a 12-year women's record for a black marlin weighing 297 kilograms.

 After Bob's death in 1984, Dolly took up dancing, winning several medals for her performances.

 Death

 Dolly Dyer died of a stroke on Christmas Day, 2004.
 She was 83.